 Incorporated in 1873 after the discovery of rich silver ore in the Mosquito Range, the mountain community of Alma offers visitors many sites that reflect the early mining pioneer days, natural beauty, and recreation opportunties.

 At an elevation of 10,578 feet above sea level, Alma holds the distinction of being the highest incorporated municipality in North America.
 Worthwhile places to visit in the Alma area include the following:

-Listed on the State Registrar of Historic Properties, the 1925 Alma School is a rare local example of Mission-sytle buildings.
+- Listed on the State Register of Historic Properties, the 1935 Alma School is a rare local example of Mission-style buildings.
 It now serves as Alma's Town Hall and is open to the public during regular business hours.

-The Mosquito Range is graced with dozens of 19th Century mines that cling precariously to the steep slopes above each valley.
-It is also home to several rare plant species found few other places in the world.
-Eighteen heritage sites in the Mosquito Range west of Alma are interpreted in the Buckskin Gulch and Mosquito Pass historic auto tour brochures.
+- The Mosquito Range is graced with dozens of 19th Century mines that cling precariously to the steep slopes above each valley.
+It is also home to several rare plant species.
+Eighteen heritage sites west of Alma are interpreted in the Buckskin Gulch and Mosquito Pass historic auto tour brochures.

 - The Magnolia Mill is a massive period structure at the inlet of Montgomery Reservoir near Alma.
 At the bottom of this reservoir lies the 1862 Montgomery town site.